microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## Design approach

-The design of your API is arguably the most important investment you will make.
+The design of your API is arguably the most important investment you'll make.
 API design is what creates the first impression for developers when they discover and learn how to use your APIs.
 We promote an API-first design approach where you begin your product design by focusing on how information is exchanged and represented and by creating an interface contract for your API, which is followed by design and implementation of the backing service.
 This approach ensures decoupling of the interface from your implementation and is essential for agility, predictability, and reuse of your APIs.

 An established interface contract allows developers to use your API while internal teams are still working on implementation; API specifications enable designing user experience and test cases in parallel.
 Starting with user-facing contracts also promotes a good understanding of system interactions, your modeling domain, and an understanding of how the service will evolve.